Friday, 11 May 2012

 The horse was sacred to both the Slavs and to the nomadic Proto-Bulgarians, who founded the first Bulgarian kingdom in the Balkans under Khan Asparuh in 681 AD.
 The Proto-Bulgarians drank mares’ milk, divined with horse’s entrails, and their banner was a horse tail upon a spear.
 The horse was sacred to their sky god, Tangra.

-After the adoption of Christianity in the 9th century, the Thracian Horseman god was reincarnated in the Christian figure of St George, the dragon slayer, seen as the bringer of summer and fertility.
+th century, the Thracian Horseman god was reincarnated in the Christian figure of St George, the dragon slayer, seen as the bringer of summer and fertility.
 St Dimiter, another warrior saint, is St George's twin brother and the bringer of winter.
 On 26th October (Dimitrovden) he rides his red horse across the sky, heralding the start of winter.
 When he shakes his beard, snow falls.

 The medieval hero, Krali Marko on his horse Sharkoliya is also a mythological descendent of the Thracian Horseman.
 King Marko - Krali Marko or Marko Kraleviti - was a real historical figure living around the 14th century AD, who later became overlaid with earlier mythologies.